We are independent & ad-supported. We may earn a commission for purchases made through our links.

-What is a Processor Bus?
+What Is a Processor Bus?

-Jessica Reed
+By Jessica Reed

 A processor bus, also known as the front-side bus, refers to a specific electrical connection within a computer that connects a computer's processor to a chip known as the north bridge.
 For a computer to properly function, the processor, also known as the central processing unit (CPU), must send out orders and submit pieces of information to the computer’s memory.
 The processor bus brings messages back and forth between the processor and the north bridge, which in turn sends messages to the computer's memory and other parts of the computer.
 This allows the computer to perform multiple tasks at once at fast speeds.